mkarneim/pojobuilder/README.md

 ### Annotating the Pojo ###

-If your pojo lacks a specific constructor (or has a public default constructor), annotate the class with `@GeneratePojoBuilder`.
+If your pojo does not define a specific constructor, has only a public default constructor, or defines exactly one constructor, annotate the class with @GeneratePojoBuilder..

 Example:
 ```java